pchova/CS110-lab/README.md

 Polina Chetnikova
-Lab was on Thursdays 1:15-2:30 for CS110 Java Programming Spring 2022
+Lab was on Thursdays 1:15-2:30
+CS110 Java Programming
+Spring 2022